 a.
-For Permittees on Non-tribal Land: A technically conditioned Water Quality Certification (WQC) was issued for this RGP by the SWRCB on December 10, 2014.
-Permittees must also comply with the conditions specified in that certification as special conditions of this RGP.
+For Permittees on Non-tribal Land: A technically conditioned Water Quality Certification (WQC) was issued for this RGP by the SWRCB on September 23, 2024.
+Permittees must also comply with the conditions specified in that certification as a condition of this RGP.
 A copy of the WQC is attached, and the conditions are summarized below: